 Regardless of site placement, the goal of the internship is to train psychologists to work with children and families to develop and refine a broad set of professional competencies.
 Our primary training objective is to prepare interns for future clinical practice in child and adolescent psychology.
 Furthermore, our interns leave their training year with a comprehensive understanding of the child welfare system and the specific needs of the children and families who function within this system.
 More generally, our graduating interns are fully prepared to recognize, understand and address the impact of the complex trauma that youth and families in underserved populations encounter.
-We recognize that there is a need for more trained clinicians to address the unique needs of such youth.
+We recognize that there is a need for more trained clinicians to address the unique needs of such youth, and we believe our internship program helps provide the necessary training for those clinicians.